zilexa/Homeserver/filesystem/README.md

 ## Step 3: Prepare setup-storage.sh & adjust for your disks
 The script will install tools, create the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).
 These are server specific, therefore not in the post-install script.
 The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.

+### AlWAYS MODIFY THE SCRIPT to reflect your # of disks!
+- *_EDIT LINE 40_* To reflect the # of drives you have (for data, parity and backup).
+- Exception raid1: you only need 1 folder for data.
+Remove parity1 and remove data1-data3, as the array can be mounted to /mnt/pool.
+- Exception raid1 w/ MergerFS SSD cache: add `raid1`, the array will be mounted to `mnt/disks/raid1` and the pool with ssd will be /mnt/pool.

 ### If you use Raid1 and don't need an SSD cache:
 - remove line 3-8: No need to install MergerFS.
 - Remove line 39 as there is no /mnt/pool-archive folder necessary without MergerFS tiered cache.
 - During step 4, you only need the UUID of your array (not per disk).
 Use the same arguments as a data disk in the example fstab.

-### ALWAYS MODIFY THE SCRIPT TO REFLECT YOUR # OF DISKS!
-- *_EDIT LINE 40 FIRST!_* To reflect the # of drives you have (for data, parity and backup).
-- Exception raid1: you only need 1 folder for data (/mnt/disks/raid1) and no parity folder.

 The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.
 - The script does not add your disks to that system file!